L9Manuel9/cybersecurity-skills/skills-projects/Web Application Security/README.md

 and "Offensive Pentester" With more than 20 Machines to Exploit.
 I Have studied Bottom to Top on TryHackMe, Gaining solid fundamentals, so i already completed Everything prior, starting from "Pre-Security"

 However, I'm Also doing Two differents courses on Udemy, both Web Security & Bug Bounty related, from which i like to Study in a more passive way where taking notes.
-I'll soon approach Bug Bounty programs.
+I'll soon approach Bug Bounty programs in few months.

 # Exploring XSS Vulnerabilities